nmnobre/Snapdragon-setup/README.md

 # snapdragon setup

 A guide on how to setup a programming environment for the Open-Q 820 (APQ8096) development kit on Ubuntu.
-All of the following guidelines have been tested under Ubuntu 14.04.5 LTS.
+All of the following guidelines have been tested under Ubuntu 14.04.5 LTS (64-bit).

 ## Enabling on-device developer options